Korovin Volcano

 Korovin Volcano is one of four volcanic centers of the Atka Volcanic Complex, located near the town of Atka on the northeast part of Atka Island in the Aleutian Islands chain, Alaska, United States.
 At 5,030 ft, Korovin is the highest point on the island.

 Other cones of the Atka Volcanic Complex include Mount Kliuchef at 4,760 ft, Konia Volcano at 3,691 ft and Sarichef Volcano at 3,465 ft along with the Atka Caldera located between Kliuchef and Sarichef.
 Korovin is the most active of the four vents, but there have also been a couple historical eruptions attributed to nearby Kliuchef.
 Fumaroles and hydrothermal vents regularly steam from both peaks.
-A short-lived explosion occurred from the summit crater lake of Korovin on March 27, 2024 with no reports of ash emission.
-A similar explosion happened on February 20, 2025.
+A short-lived steam explosion occurred from the summit crater lake of Korovin on March 27, 2024 with no reports of ash emission.
+Three similar explosions occurred in 2025, as well as three more so far in 2026.
+The latest happened on July 16, 2026 according to the Alaska Volcano Observatory.
 There were also reports of recent eruptions at the volcano in 2002, 2004 and 2005 which are considered questionable.